-- The Atoner: Ric O'Berry, who went from being a celebrated dolphin trainer to an uncompromising activist to free dolphins from aquariums, as well as to expose the Taiji dolphin kill.
+- The Atoner: Ric O'Barry, who went from being a celebrated dolphin trainer to an uncompromising activist to free dolphins from aquariums, as well as to expose the Taiji dolphin killings.

-- Corrupt Corporate Executive: the International Whaling Commission members from small Carribean countries who appear to have traded their votes for financial support from Japan.
+- Corrupt Corporate Executive: The International Whaling Commission members from small Caribbean countries who appear to have traded their votes for financial support from Japan.

-- Driven to Suicide: Ric Barry claims that one of the dolphins that he trained for Flipper committed suicide by seizing to breathe.
+- Driven to Suicide: Ric Barry claims that one of the dolphins that he trained for Flipper committed suicide by ceasing to breathe.

-- Give Me a Reason: The activists and fishers are in a passive agressive Mexican Standoff to catch the other ones doing something illegal on tape.
+- Give Me a Reason: The activists and fishers are in a passive aggressive Mexican Standoff to catch the other ones doing something illegal on tape.

 - Heroic Dolphin: Mentioned.
 One of the activists is a surfer who was once saved from a shark by a dolphin.

 - Hidden Wire: The aquaphone hidden in the seabed, and the cameras disguised as rocks.